todayisnow/AWS/vpc.md

 ## 1. Create VPC:
 - Go to the AWS Management Console and navigate to the VPC dashboard.
-- Click on "Create VPC" and provide the necessary details such as VPC name, CIDR block, and other optional settings.
+- Click on "Create VPC" and provide the necessary details such as VPC name, CIDR block `10.0.0.0/16`, and other optional settings.
 - Click on "Create" to create the VPC.

 ## 2. Create Subnets:
 - After creating the VPC, navigate to the "Subnets" section in the VPC dashboard.
 - Click on "Create subnet" and select the VPC created in the previous step.
-- Provide the subnet details including name, CIDR block, availability zone, and other settings.
+- Provide the subnet details including name, CIDR block `10.0.1.0/24`, availability zone "subnets in same vpc can be in different availability zone", and other settings.
 - Repeat this process to create multiple subnets for different purposes (e.g., public, private).

 ## 3. Create Internet Gateway (IGW):